unicode-org/message-format-wg/exploration/beauty-contest.md

 Start in text mode, but stay in code mode once you get there.
 Adapted @eemeli's start-in-text-mode syntax for these examples.

+Requires dropping unquoted literal operands from the syntax.

 ```
 Hello world!